Night of the Radishes: Modern competition

 The event attracts over 100 participants from the city of Oaxaca and neighboring communities, especially San Antonino Velazco.
-In 2014 ninety-four competed in the adult categories, along with sixty-one youth and fifty children.
+In 2014, 94 competed in the adult categories, along with 61 youth and 50 children.
 Contestants register months in advance and from the 18th to the 23rd they must plan and design their scenes, generally using the natural shapes of the radishes they have been allotted as a guide.
 The actual carving and assembly of the entries occurs during the day of December 23.
 There are several categories of participation.
 For adults, radish sculptures and scenes can be in the traditional or "free" category, which is determined by the theme.
 Works in the traditional category are for depictions of nativity scenes and those of Oaxacan traditions.
 Those in the free category generally depict more contemporary themes.
 However, as the function of the event is to preserve tradition, the grand prize of 15,000 pesos is awarded to the winner of the traditional category.
 In 2014 the grand prize winner was the entry "Dulces Regionales Oaxaqueños" by the Vasquez Lopez family.
 There are also prizes for participants competing as novices, and a children's category for those aged from six to seventeen to encourage new generations to continue the tradition.
 Prizes for the children's categories include bicycles and school supplies.
-The event has also added categories for scenes made not from radishes but instead from dried corn husks (called totomoxtle) and those made with a dried flower called "flor inmortal" (inmortal flower) named such as it dries quickly and keeps most of its color.
+The event has also added categories for scenes made not from radishes but instead from dried corn husks (called totomoxtle) and those made with a dried flower called "flor inmortal" (immortal flower) named such as it dries quickly and keeps most of its color.
 These entries also have several subcategories and generally have similar themes to those done with radishes.

 Since the radishes do not keep after they are cut and quickly wilt, the entire event lasts only for a number of hours from the late afternoon to early evening of December 23, with stands set up the morning before around the main square of the city and taken down the morning after.
 Visitors are permitted to pass by the stands starting in the late afternoon, with judging and the awarding of prizes taking place at about 9 pm, with the radish sculptures removed shortly after that.
 The event has become popular, attracting thousands of visitors as well as functionaries that can include the state's governor.
 Despite the creation of a two-line system (the one behind on a raised platform) for visitors to file by the stands, wait times can be as long as 4–5 hours to see the entries.